 - Common land is eligible for support through the Programme.
 You can apply as a landowner with sole rights, or as a group of commoners acting together.

-- The programme supports activity on any land within the Kent Downs AONB.
-It can also support activity on other land where projects can demonstrate benefit to the Kent Downs AONB, or the Kent Downs AONB team’s objectives or partnership initiatives.
-Most of the funding will probably be provided to projects within the Kent Downs AONB Boundary
+- The programme supports activity on any land within the Kent Downs National Landscape.
+It can also support activity on other land where projects can demonstrate benefit to the Kent Downs, or the Kent Downs National Landscape team’s objectives or partnership initiatives.
+Most of the funding will probably be provided to projects within the Kent Downs National Landscape Boundary.

-The Farming in Protected Landscapes Programme will pay for projects that, in the opinion of the Local Assessment Panel (see below) provide value for money and meet at least one of the outcomes listed below, under four themes.
+The Farming in Protected Landscapes Programme will pay for projects that, in the opinion of the Local Assessment Panel, provide value for money and meet at least one of the outcomes listed below, under four themes.

 - There are more opportunities for people to explore, enjoy and understand the landscape